SimdQuickHeap: The QuickHeap Reconsidered

 \section{Experiments}

 The implementation of the SimdQuickHeap and the evaluations are written in Rust and are available at \href{https://github.com/ragnargrootkoerkamp/quickheap}{github:ragnargrootkoerkamp/quickheap}.
-We use an AMD Zen 4 EPYC 9684X (92 cores, 64 KiB L1 cache, 1 MiB L2 cache, and 32+64 MiB L3 cache for each package of 8 cores) with a 12-channel DDR5 RAM running Rocky Linux 9.4 for the experiments.
+We use an AMD Zen 4 EPYC 9684X (92 cores, 32 KiB L1 data cache, 1 MiB L2 cache, and 32+64 MiB L3 cache for each package of 8 cores) with a 12-channel DDR5 RAM running Rocky Linux 9.4 for the experiments.
 All experiments are run using a single thread and repeated three times after one warm-up iteration.
-We report the median of these runs but note that the measurements had generally very little variance.
-We enable full link-time optimization to minimize the impact of cross-language function calls.
+We report the median of these runs but note that the measurements generally had very little variance.
+We compile the rust code in release mode with \texttt{target-cpu=native} and enable full link-time optimization with a single codegen unit to minimize the impact of cross-language function calls.
+The \texttt{C++} code is compiled with \texttt{Clang} using the flags \texttt{-std=c++17 -O3 -DNDEBUG -march=native -flto}.
 We further reimplemented some of the benchmarks in \texttt{C++} for the \texttt{C++} implementations, but measured no difference in performance.